 Note: there is no separate Blackboard page available for this ResMa course.
 Please subscribe to the Blackboard page of the regular MA course.

-For ResMA students additional readings will be determined by the convener at a later stage taking into account the students’ field of interest.
+For ResMA students additional reading will be determined by the convener at a later stage taking into account the students’ field of interest.
 Extra sessions will be organized to discuss this extra literature.

 Students with disabilities